blairfix/hubbert/README.md

 * `prod_curve`: a function for estimating production curves for individual wells.
 You can read more details [here](https://github.com/blairfix/prod_curve).

 * `prod_extrap`: a function for extrapolating the production curves of active wells into the future.
+(I have two different versions of this function that use slightly different methods.)

 * `prod_sim`: a function for simulating the production curves for future wells.